J-1 Exchange Visiting Professor, Research Scholar and Short-term Exchange Scholar

 - Send the completed form to theIPS Office with the following documents attached:

 - Clear copy of the photo page of the passport of each person entering the country (scholar and dependents).
 The name must be given on the DS-2019 exactly as it is on the passport.
 Having a copy of the passport will avoid delays.

-- Photocopy of the offer letter indicating amount of support and specific project/work the scholar will be engaged in.
+- Copy of the invitation letter from Michigan Tech indicating amount of support and specific project/work the scholar will be engaged in.